fahid2002/PromptGrid-Client/README.md

 * Semantic Prompt Search by meaning
 * Authenticated PromptGrid AI Assistant with typing state and chat history
 * Optional TOTP-based multi-factor authentication setup and login verification
+* Login form does not bundle or prefill administrator credentials
 * Responsive collapsible menus for dashboard, AI Tools, and marketplace filters
 * Responsive mobile header actions for theme and notifications
 * FAQ, Privacy Policy, and Terms pages